Omega Men

-The Omega Men are a fictional team of extraterrestrial superheroes who have appeared in various comic book series published by DC Comics.
+The Omega Men are a team of extraterrestrial superheroes who have appeared in various comic book series published by DC Comics.
 They first appeared in Green Lantern (vol. 2) #141 (June 1981), and were created by Marv Wolfman and Joe Staton.

 Publication history

 After appearances in Green Lantern, Action Comics and The New Teen Titans, the Omega Men were featured in their own comics series which ran for 38 issues from April 1983 to May 1986.
 During its run, writer Roger Slifer and artist Keith Giffen created the mercenary anti-hero Lobo.
 Later creators included writers Doug Moench and Todd Klein (who also lettered later issues in the run), artists Tod Smith, Shawn McManus and Alex Niño, and inkers Mike DeCarlo, Jim McDermott, and Greg Theakston.

 Members of the Omega Men also appeared in the 2004 eight-issue Adam Strange limited series, as well as the 2005 Infinite Crisis lead-in 6-issue limited series, Rann–Thanagar War and the 2008 follow-up Rann–Thanagar Holy War.

 In 2006, the Omega Men had a solo six-issue limited series with Tigorr, Doc, Elu, Broot, and Ryand'r - written by Andersen Gabrych and art by Henry Flint.